How to Use Cloud Storage for Video Editing Workflows

 Can you edit video directly from cloud storage?

 Yes, but with caveats.
 You generally use a 'proxy workflow' where you edit low-resolution copies locally while the high-resolution originals stay in the cloud.
-Alternatively, services like LucidLink allow streaming raw data effectively if you have a very fast internet connection (1Gbps+ recommended for 4K).
+Alternatively, services like LucidLink allow streaming raw data effectively if you have a fast internet connection (multi-gigabit recommended for high-res editing).

-What is the best cloud storage for video production?
+What is the top cloud storage for video production?

 For active collaboration and review, Fast.io and Frame.io are top choices due to their media engines and commenting tools.
 For editing directly from the cloud, LucidLink is the industry leader.
 For long-term archival of massive video libraries, Backblaze B2 is the most cost-effective.